“This post is sponsored by Beautifully Responsible® Resilient Flooring. All opinions are entirely my own.”

 What Is Resilient Flooring?

 The term resilient means to withstand or recover quickly from difficult conditions.
-In regard to flooring, resilience refers to possessing strength and flexibility to stand up to the average family’s wear and tear.
+In regard to flooring installation, resilience refers to possessing strength and flexibility to stand up to the average family’s wear and tear.
 Resilient flooring has more “give” than hardwood, stone, cement, or ceramic tile but less than carpet, making it an ideal choice for everyday life.
-This type of flooring holds space somewhere between soft floors (such as carpeting) and hard floors (such as stone or hardwood).
+This type of flooring holds space somewhere between soft floors (such as carpeting) and hard floors.

 Types of Resilient Flooring